Blue Jays players warned to not risk injury by trying any more 'baseball stuff' - The Beaverton

 At an emergency team workout at the , there was mass confusion as the coaches and players tried to develop a strategy for beating the Texas Rangers this weekend without throwing any baseballs or swinging any bats.

-“I’ve been trying this new pitch where I drop the ball on the mound and kind of it towards the plate,” said , one of the Jay’s best remaining pitchers.
+“I’ve been trying this new pitch where I drop the ball on the mound and kind of kick towards the plate,” said , one of the Jay’s best remaining pitchers.
 “It’s a tough pitch to hit but it’s hard to get over for a strike.”

 Backup catcher Luke Maile meanwhile was developing a technique where he would watch the ball go past him and hope that it would naturally bounce off the backstop into his hand.

 The no-baseball-stuff initiative is part of a multi-pronged strategy aimed at keeping the players injury-free, a strategy that includes innovative new baseball uniforms made entirely of bubble wrap.
-The grounds crew has also been hard at replacing the Rogers Centre artificial turf with thousands of soft soft pillows.
+The grounds crew has also been hard at work replacing the Centre artificial turf with thousands of soft soft pillows.

 At press time, clubhouse attendants were putting up signs in the Blue Jay clubhouse saying ‘NO MORE DOING BASEBALL STUFF”, covering up last week’s signs saying “NO MORE HOMOPHOBIC SLURS”